Eurasian Times: Россия контролирует, кому Индия продаст сверхзвуковые ракеты BrahMos

 About the joint venture BrahMos Aerospace Private Ltd

-BrahMos Aerospace Private Ltd is a joint venture between the Indian Defence Research and Development Organisation (DRDO) and NPO Mashinostroyenia.
-For the BrahMos deal to take place, both countries must approve it.
+BrahMos Aerospace Private Ltd is a joint venture between the Indian Defense Research and Development Organization (DRDO) and NPO Mashinostroyenia.
+In order for the BrahMos deal to take place, both countries must approve it.

 India owns 50.5% in BrahMos Aerospace Private Ltd., and Russia owns 49.5%.
 At the same time, Russia has the right to veto potential buyers.

-The order book for BrahMos missiles has reached $7 billion.
+The portfolio of orders for BrahMos missiles has reached $7 billion.
 India is also negotiating with Vietnam for the supply of missiles.
 The deal is estimated at $700 million.

 About the "heavenly weapon"

 The BrahMos missile, or, as it is also called, the "heavenly weapon", is part of India's nuclear triad.
-It is the fastest supersonic cruise missile in the world, launched from submarines, ships, aircraft or ground platforms.
+It is the world's fastest supersonic cruise missile, which is launched from submarines, ships, aircraft or ground platforms.

 The missile has been repeatedly modernized.
 In particular, it received advanced software.
 BrahMos has become the main weapon of the Indian Navy, replacing obsolete missiles.